haudiobe/5GVideo/README.md

 }
 ```

 # Current limitations

-- metrics computation assumes reference sequence and reconstructed sequences share the same chroma format and bitdepth
+- transfer is not supported, color space conversions is left up to the encoder configuration
 - only planar YUV is supported at the moment
-- color space conversions are left up to the encoder configuration
+- metrics computation assumes reference sequence and reconstructed sequences share the same chroma format and bitdepth